 (b) The pressure of the gas is increased by increasing the temperature at constant volume.

-(c) The average velocity of the molecules is increased by a factor of 2.
+(c) The average speed of the molecules is increased by a factor of 2.

 What is the ratio of the average kinetic energy of a SO2 molecule to that of an O2 molecule in a mixture of two gases?
 What is the ratio of the root mean square speeds, urms, of the two gases?

 A 1-L sample of CO initially at STP is heated to 546 K, and its volume is increased to 2 L.

 (a) What effect do these changes have on the number of collisions of the molecules of the gas per unit area of the container wall?

 (b) What is the effect on the average kinetic energy of the molecules?